 Attorney | Lead Investigator

 Charissa Sloan Dvorak is a graduate of Baylor University Law School and a former prosecutor who has successfully prosecuted hundreds of cases, including child sexual abuse, physical abuse, possession of child pornography, intimate partner violence, stalking, harassment, and capital murder.
 Charissa also served as an adjunct professor teaching Criminal Law, Criminal Procedure, Homeland Security, and Ethical and Legal Aspects of Management at Indiana Wesleyan University.
 Currently Charissa practices law at Spencer Fane, LLP and is a member of the firm’s Higher Education, Litigation and Dispute Resolution, and White Collar Crime practice groups.
 Her focus is on institutional responses to sexual misconduct.
-She has led a number of high profile investigations, conducted policy audits, and provided training and education for a range of institutions including universities, churches, mission boards, and other youth-serving organizations.
+Charissa has led a number of high profile investigations, conducted policy audits, and provided training and education for a range of institutions including universities, churches, mission boards, and other youth-serving organizations.
 In 2017, Charissa was appointed by her state’s governor to the Council for Sex Offender Treatment Providers.
-Charissa also serves on the Board of Directors for Poiema Foundation, while she and her husband are active in local church ministry.
+In addition to GRACE, Charissa also serves on the Board of Directors for Poiema Foundation.
+Charissa and her husband are active in local church ministry.